Our Turkish Airlines Inflight Experiences 💺

 Turkish Airlines inflight experience – Somewhat underwhelming

-Our Turkish Airlines Inflight Experience
+Our Inflight Experience

 Our Turkish Airlines inflight experience started with our first flight from Rome to Turkey.
 This was a 2½ hours flight in a cramped Boeing 737.
 On take-off they announced that the inflight entertainment system would be out of order for the duration of the flight.
-During the flight they served an uninteresting meal on small trays with plastic utensils.
-And no miniature spirits – spirits were served from bottles.

-All small issues, maybe, but we’ve had better experiences on KLM Royal Dutch Airlines (No. 18 in the world in 2019), and certainly on Emirates (No. 5).
+All small issues, maybe, but we’ve had better experiences on KLM Royal Dutch Airlines (No. 25 in the world in 2023), and certainly on Emirates (No. 4).

 Turkish Airlines Inflight Experience Leather Mosques